-With today being the exciting release day of my second Game Hunter book, I thought I would share a few of my thoughts that went into writing Showtime.
+With today being the exciting release day of my second Game Hunter book, I thought I would share a few of my thoughts that went into writing Green Dawn.

 Game Hunter One introduced the zombies, the main characters, the paranormal situation they found themselves in, and the terrible reasons behind it all.
 It all also built up to the moment when the Game Hunter company were ready to begin the first in a series of three deadly shows that would be played live on TV within the dark dystopian City of London.

-Therefore, needless to say, this time I decided to get the first game going fairly early in the book and it ends up taking up the vast majority of Game Hunter 2.
-That is why I titled the book SHOWTIME.
+Therefore, I decided to get the first game going fairly early in the book.
+And it actually takes up the vast majority of Game Hunter 2.
+That is why I titled the book Green Dawn.

-When writing these Game Hunter novels, I like to keep several things going: pace, savage excitement and humour between (I hope) interesting characters; with a few twists and betrayals to keep it all well salt and peppered all within the dystopian setting of the Prison City of London.
+When writing these Game Hunter novels, I like to keep several things going: pace, savage excitement and humour between (I hope) interesting characters; with a few twists and betrayals to keep it interesting.

 I enjoy playing with these paranormal possibilities.
-I am a firm believer that the life blazing within each one of us that makes us who we are, each different, each with our own personality, desires, loves, and strength of mind is a spiritual question, not a mechanical one.
+I’m a firm believer that the life blazing within each one of us makes us who we are.
+Each of us different, each with our own personality, desires, loves, and strength of mind.
+I believe it is a spiritual question, not a mechanical one.
 For example: does our burning life come from within our very soul or is it from our brain cells?
-Questions that you provide the answer to.
+Questions that you will surely provide the answer to.

-In Showtime you see the under and the upper side of man and zombie.
-The pace is relentless and death is a way of life in this prison city.
-However, like a flower’s determination to grow in an inhospitable desert, humour, romance and fellowship still find a way to break through.
+In Green Dawn you see both the degraded and shining side of man and zombie.
+The pace is relentless, and death is a way of life in this prison city.
+However, like a flower’s determination to grow in an inhospitable desert, humour, romance and fellowship still finds a way to break through.

 Thank you in advance for reading my book, I hope you enjoy it.
 I would love to get feedback from you once you have finished.